StevenChoo/s3-backend-setup/README.md

 - Ensure you have backups of your state files before destroying the backend
 - Consider the impact on any projects using this backend
 - The CloudFormation stack deletion will fail if the S3 buckets are not empty
+- Use the same AWS profile you used during setup when destroying resources